ryansheehy0/Neo-C/Readme.md

 ## [Containers](#neo-c)

 ### [Structs and Unions](#neo-c)
 In C++, the only difference between structs and classes are whether they default to private or public.
 However, it is commonly recommend to only use structs for storing related data together, and use a class when that data needs methods.
 Since this is already the norm in C++, Neo-C enforces this norm and doesn't allow structs to have methods and everything in them is public.
-In Neo-C structs behave similarly to structs in C.
+- In Neo-C, structs and unions behave similarly to structs and unions in C.

 ### [Classes](#neo-c)
 Neo-C makes 3 notable changes to classes